node-m2m/m2m-quicktour/README.md

 #### 1. Login to [node-m2m](https://www.node-m2m.com/m2m/account/login) to create an access token.

-From the manage security section, generate an access token.
+From the *manage security* section in the main menu under the *user account* tab, generate a web access token.

 #### 2. Install *m2m* in your server.